Observer-robust energy condition verification for warp drive spacetimes: Results: Energy conditions

-As a cross-validation, we compare the Eulerian-only NEC/WEC margins against WarpFactory's published results \cite{warpfactory2024} for the Alcubierre and Lentz metrics at matched parameters, and then apply the observer-robust analysis.
+The invariant benchmark of Section~\ref{sec:invariant-benchmark} is the primary cross-metric statement; this subsection validates the underlying pipeline against the published WarpFactory results and reports the single-frame miss diagnostic that motivates the invariant reformulation.
+We first compare the Eulerian-only NEC/WEC margins against WarpFactory's published results \cite{warpfactory2024} for the Alcubierre and Lentz metrics at matched parameters, then apply the observer-robust analysis.

-The Eulerian baseline in \warpax{} evaluates the NEC for six axis-aligned null directions $k^a = n^a \pm e^a_i$ for $i \in \{1, 2, 3\}$, and evaluates WEC/SEC/DEC using the single ADM normal observer $n^a$.
-Our Eulerian results agree with WarpFactory's published violation regions and qualitative structure; quantitative differences at the level of $\sim\!10^{-3}$--$10^{-2}$ relative are expected from the use of autodiff versus fourth-order finite differences for the curvature chain.
-WarpFactory itself implements observer sampling over $\sim\!1000$ directions \cite{warpfactory2024,warpfactory_toolkit2024}, going beyond the single-frame Eulerian check.
-The contribution of \warpax{} is to replace this discrete sampling with continuous observer optimization (Section~\ref{sec:optimization}), which targets the worst-case observer via gradient descent rather than relying on sampling density.
+The Eulerian baseline in \warpax{} evaluates the NEC for six axis-aligned null directions and WEC/SEC/DEC using the ADM normal observer.
+Our Eulerian results reproduce WarpFactory's published violation regions and structure, with $\sim\!10^{-3}$--$10^{-2}$ relative differences attributable to autodiff versus fourth-order finite differences.
+Where WarpFactory samples $\sim\!1000$ observer directions per point, \warpax{} instead decides Type-I points algebraically (exact, observer-independent) and applies continuous optimization only at the residual non-Type-I points (Section~\ref{sec:optimization}); the narrow-cone failure mode of fixed sampling is quantified in the Discussion (Figure~\ref{fig:fibonacci}).